vk1996/fullgradsaliency_tf/README.md

 A Simple TF1.15 version of Full-Gradient Saliency Maps .
 The project investigates the concept of using input_gradients and bias_gradients to plot saliency maps of conv models.
-This technique produces fine saliency maps when compared to ClassActivationMaps according to author , we will update with comparison in coming days.
+This technique produces fine saliency maps when compared to ClassActivationMaps according to author , I will update with comparison in coming days.

 # source
 ```